Naatyu/Text-sanitizing/README.md

 The project is managed with `uv`.

+## Entropy

+This is not in the original paper but I wanted to implement it, plus it's a good first filtering to remove anything that is not language.
+For that we can use the shannon entropy.

 ## De-duplication

 If we scrap from web, we can start the deduplication by removing similar urls.
 We are not interested in this here.